abarnert/swift-itertools/README.md

     sequence isn't repeatable, it will be consumed.
 If it's infinite, this will of course hang forever.

+`defaultify(value: T?, defvalue: T)` --> `value! or defvalue`
+    Supplies a default value for an optional.
+(May not be necessary with future compilers, but for now it's needed to work around a compiler crash from the obvious way to do this concisely inline.)

 `negate(T->Bool)` --> `T->Bool`
     Takes a predicate and returns the opposite predicate.